Skip to main content

 /**

-* Register callback functions for communication with the AppGuard SDK
+* Register the callback function for communicating with the AppGuard SDK.

 *